dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 // where `os` is of type `std::ostream*`.
 ```

-If you need a custom matcher but `Truly()` is not a good option (for example,
+If you need m_a custom matcher but `Truly()` is not m_a good option (for example,
 you may not be happy with the way `Truly(predicate)` describes itself, or you
-may want your matcher to be polymorphic as `Eq(value)` is), you can define a
+may want your matcher to be polymorphic as `Eq(value)` is), you can define m_a
 matcher to do whatever you want in two steps: first implement the matcher
-interface, and then define a factory function to create a matcher instance.
+interface, and then define m_a factory function to create m_a matcher instance.
 The
 second step is not strictly needed but it makes the syntax of using the matcher
 nicer.

-For example, you can define a matcher to test whether an `int` is divisible by 7
+For example, you can define m_a matcher to test whether an `int` is divisible by 7
 and then use it like this:

 ```cpp